 I began my life as a happy, chubby baby with a ravenous taste for chicken.
 I had a very happy childhood, respectively.
 For the first part it was awesome.
 My parents were loving and fun, my sister was cool and we could hang out, and our obligatory beagle was one of my first best friends.
 It got a little dark leading up to the death of my father when I was eleven.
 Many people, including myself, thought that this was where I went off the rails.
 In reality, though, it started happening about a year or so before that.
 After my father died, people began to notice that I was missing a lot of school.
 Before that however, I can remember fighting with my father, refusing to get out of the car as he tried to drop me off at elementary school one winter morning.
 He eventually gave in and drove me home.
 On the way, we passed one of my classmates being taken to school by his dad.
 My father said, “Look, there goes [Fake Name], on his way to school!
 I bet he isn’t crying to his father about not wanting to go!”
 Maybe not, but I was getting the day off, so fuck him.

 As a matter of fact, I think it was this day that was the last day I saw my father.
 He let me stay home, and he did, too, because at that point he was unemployed.
 He had retired from the U.S. Marshall service due to an injury sustained in a training exercise, and we had moved to Mansfield to be closer to my mother’s family, whom my father did not get along with at all.
 They managed to hide that from us kids, thankfully, otherwise all of those Christmases would have been ruined.
-I was exiled to my room, but around 2:00 my father called me out to the living room.
+Anyway, for skipping school, I was exiled to my room, but around 2:00 my father called me out to the living room.
 One of his local friends had come around to fetch him. and they were heading out to the bar at West’s Motel to hoist a few.
 From what I am told, my father was a bit of a celebrity among the local crowd for the interesting life he had led, from the Air Force to the CIA to the U.S. Marshall service.
 His nickname was The Marshall, apparently.
 He told me to stay in my room until my mother got home, and off he went.
 The next morning was a Saturday, and that was when my sister and my mother came in to tell me the news.
 I watched the Smurfs and cried for two full hours, and then I stopped.
 I didn’t cry again for the whole ordeal.
 The viewings, the funeral, the sad little flag ceremony.
 I walked around the funeral parlor cracking jokes, trying to make people laugh.
 My cousin Jay, who is all of two months younger than me, just shook his head silently at the floor and said, “I just can’t believe he’s gone!”
 I tend to remember him holding a tumbler containing the remnants of a gin and tonic, although we were all of eleven years old at the time.
 The weird thing is, he and my father were never very close.
 I don’t think I ever saw them exchange more than a few cursory greetings.
 I do recall one time when my cousin and I were sitting at the kitchen table at our house out on the suburban edges of Mansfield.
 My father came into the kitchen during a commercial break in the baseball game he was watching and said to Jay (who was more into sports than I was) “I finally found a white man who can hit!” and Jay sheepishly agreed and it was obvious that the racist comment had made him uncomfortable.